ramachandran-lab/ML-MAGES/README.md

   ```bash
   git clone https://github.com/ramachandran-lab/ML-MAGES.git
   ```
-* The default working directory is assumed to be `ML-MAGES` to run the program ``mlmages``.
-However, you can switch to your preferred working directory, provided that you update all the file paths accordingly.
+* By default, we assume your current working directory is the project root, `ML-MAGES`, when running `mlmages`.
+You may run it from any directory as long as you update the file paths accordingly.
-* Pre-trained model are provided in [trained_models/](trained_models).
+* Pre-trained models are provided in [`trained_models/`](trained_models).
-* Example data are provided in [data/](data).
-For space considerations, a full set of summary-level data and simulation data used in this project is provided in Zenodo.
+* Example data are provided in [`data/`](data).
+For space reasons, the full set of summary-level and simulation data used in this project is hosted on Zenodo.
+* Some large files are not stored on GitHub; please download them from Zenodo instead: [https://doi.org/10.5281/zenodo.17215974](https://doi.org/10.5281/zenodo.17215974).
-* Other files used in running the example (on small subset data) are provided in [example_files/](example_files)
+* Additional files needed to run the small-subset example are provided in [`example_files/`](example_files).

 ## Usage
 To run the full *ML-MAGES* pipeline, use the main module ``mlmages``.
 See the helper message by running ``python -m mlmages -h``.